Call 24/7 to schedule your free confidential consultation with a tax attorney: 800-934-3578

-You will qualify for the deduction even when you don’t meet with clients and customers in the home office if you use the office to perform administrative and management activities such as billing, scheduling, maintaining books as records.
+You may qualify for the deduction even when you don’t meet with clients and customers in the home office if you use the office to perform administrative and management activities such as billing, scheduling, maintaining books as records.

-Expenses that relate to a separate structure that is not attached to the home, like a detached garage, may qualify without regard to the principal place of business requirement, if the entire structure is used regularly and exclusively to conduct business.
+Expenses that relate to a separate structure that is not attached to the home, like a detached garage may qualify without regard to the principal place of business requirement, if the entire structure is used regularly and exclusively to conduct business.

 How to Calculate the Tax Deduction

 The home office business deduction can be calculated using either 1) the regular method or 2) the simplified method.